 Continue on the A120 around the Bishop’s Stortford bypass and cross the M11, following signs for Colchester/Braintree.
 Again, remain on the A120 as you skirt round Braintree for about 10 miles, before merging with the northeast-bound A12.
 After six miles, you’ll reach the exit as above.

-A relatively new stadium normally comes with plenty of parking spaces; a few quid for the pleasure, with around 700 spaces on offer.
+As a newer stadium, there’s plenty of parking; spaces costing a few quid for the pleasure, with around 700 on offer.
 Get there in plenty of time, therefore.
 If full, you have the option of an £8 stay in the nearby industrial estate.
 But you might get the odd business offering it cheaper than that.

 Services to: LONDON LIVERPOOL STREET

-Colchester rail station appears to be the closest to the football ground, but that's not saying much.
-At two miles, you may prefer to taxi/bus the route - but walk if you feel brave enough.
+Colchester rail station looks to be the closest to the ground.
+But it’s not saying much.
+At two miles, you may prefer to taxi/bus the route.
+Walk only if you feel brave enough.
 Mind you, there is a shuttle bus service available.

 Starting by turning left and then right to get to the large roundabout and take the exit straight ahead for Mile End Road/A134.
 After a mile, continue onto Nayland Road and then take the third exit at the roundabout for Boxted Road.
 After 0.4 miles, turn right onto United Way and you’ll now be in the right area for the stadium.